mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 ## Bridge across the Rhine

-The following example codifies the history of a famous accident during the construction of a bridge across the Rhine River between the German and Swiss parts of the town Laufenburg [@HOCHRHEINBRÜCKE].
+The following example codifies the history of a famous issue during the construction of a bridge across the Rhine River between the German and Swiss parts of the town Laufenburg [@HOCHRHEINBRÜCKE].
 It also nicely presents how [the Affine Space is being modeled in the library](https://mpusz.github.io/mp-units/latest/users_guide/framework_basics/the_affine_space/).